 My name is noa hāmana (b.
 1998), I am an interdisciplinary Ngāpuhi visual artist based in Naarm, Melbourne.
-My art explores themes of migration, colonialism, and Māoridom.

 SOLO EXHIBITIONS